 From the iconic monuments along the Seine to the sunny southern towns that inspired Vincent van Gogh, experience France from two perspectives during a workshop that combines Paris and Provence.
 In Paris, photograph vibrant street life against the backdrop of architecture both elegant and eclectic.
 Go on photo shoots in the narrow lanes of Le Marais and the ornate gardens of Versailles, and find a new angle on the Eiffel Tower.
 Then head south to the soft pastel landscapes of Provence.
-From our base in the heart of Avignon, set out to capture the colorful markets and Roman ruins of Arles and frame the view from the hilltop hamlet of Les Baux.
+Set out to capture the colorful markets and Roman ruins of Arles and frame the view from the hilltop hamlet of Les Baux.

 This workshop is led by a National Geographic photographer and a professional instructor and is designed for amateurs who are interested in improving their digital photography.
 All participants must bring a digital SLR or mirrorless camera, a laptop computer, and software for organizing and presenting images.
 The workshop is limited to 25 participants.